 The Environmental Working Group (EWG) suggests that the government approval process for pesticides is somehow lax and undiscerning.
 But the U.S. Environmental Protection Agency (EPA) actually takes a minimum of six years to finalize the approval and safety (to humans and the environment) of newly formulated pesticides.
 Only after this review process can a pesticide be approved and sold in the U.S. and abroad.

-A U.S. Department of Agriculture (USDA) announcement, released in October 2020, examining pesticide residues for a variety of foods noted that “for over 25 years, USDA has tested a variety of commodities, including fresh and processed fruits and vegetables, dairy, meat, poultry, grains, fish, rice, specialty products and water.”
+A U.S. Department of Agriculture (USDA) announcement, released in December 2022, examining pesticide residues for a variety of foods noted that “31 years of Pesticide Data Program’s (PDP) residue data (available through our website) represent one of the largest sources of food pesticide residue data available.”
 The study, conducted annually, concluded that over 99 percent of food has residue levels well below the safety tolerance levels set by the EPA.
 The EPA sets these tolerances at what it knows are safe levels for human consumption.
-While EWG may have found trace pesticide residues on produce, those residue levels are completely safe and healthy for human consumption.
+While EWG may have found trace pesticide residues on produce, those residue levels are not connected to adverse health impacts.

 Both organic and conventional produce are grown with the use of pesticides; however, potential residues on either type of food are in minute amounts that are not linked to any adverse health effects.
 The U.S. Department of Agriculture Agricultural Marketing Service has issued reports confirming that overall pesticide chemical residues found on foods are at levels below the tolerances established by the U.S. Environmental Protection Agency and do not pose a safety concern.